-Court records are important if you want to learn about a person's history of convictions.
-To find them in the county, you had better visit the website of the San Diego Superior Court.
+Dockets issued by the court are important if you want to learn about a person's history of convictions and consequent jail or prison sentences.
+To find San Diego County court records, you had better visit the website of the Superior Court.
 There you can find an online case search.
-According to California Rules of Court, rule 2.400(a), court dockets are considered public records and are, thus, available to the public.
+It is important to stress that according to California Rules of Court, Rule 2.400(a), court dockets are considered public records and are, thus, available to the public.

 Using This Website's Background Check Tool - Acquiring All the Information in One Place